Qorvo (QRVO)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Qorvo’s DIO came in at 116, which is one day above its five-year average.
-These numbers show that despite the recent increase, there’s no indication of an excessive inventory buildup.
+This quarter, Qorvo’s DIO came in at 98, which is 20 days below its five-year average.
+At the moment, these numbers show no indication of an excessive inventory buildup.

 Qorvo Inventory Days Outstanding